rfkinline/BTC-Dashboard/README.md

 ## What I am currently working on:
 1. include: total marketcap, incorporate other indicators
-2. Improve GUI
-3. Minimize hardcoded variables
+2. Minimize hardcoded variables
-4. Eventually move away from TKinter.
+3. Eventually move away from TKinter.
 It is too complicated. iE kivy, QT, GTK
-5. Indicators like: Mayer Multiple or Number of coins with more than 15% gain, divided by coins more than 15% loss (7 days), ???
+4. Include indicators like: Mayer Multiple or Number of coins with more than 15% gain, divided by coins more than 15% loss (7 days), ???
-6. Marketcap: total, DeFi
+5. Include Marketcap: total, DeFi
-7. Coinbase Index
+6. Include Coinbase Index
-8. Investment value dilema.
+7. Investment-value dilema.
 I chose to hardcode the value of the investment in USD and BTC as othrwise there will be the dilema: at what exchange rate to the USD and BTC was the coin / token purchased?
 It makes everything complicated and therefore those 2 numbers are hardcoded.
 In case you prefer to calculate them, then add a column "purchase price in BTC" to the portfolio.
 The column purchase price in the portfolio is needed so the program can calculate the "take profit" of a coin
-9. Clean up code and document in code

 ## Display
 CryptoDashboard is using the HyperPixel display and CryptoDashboard-Phat-What is built on the Phat or What paper display.<br>